 An intermediary bank is a third-party bank that helps facilitate transfers and transactions between two other banks.
 Often, intermediary banks are dealing with international transactions such as wire transfers between different countries.
 If you are sending money to others abroad, your bank may end up using an intermediary bank.

-You may not be aware of how the intermediary banks work behind the scenes, but be aware that you may be charged additional fees for the work that intermediary banks are doing.
+You may not be aware of how the intermediary banks work behind the scenes, but it’s important to note that you may be charged additional bank fees for the work that intermediary banks are doing.

 How Do Intermediary Banks Work

 If you are doing a bank account transfer, especially to an account in a different country than the one where your own bank is located, it is likely that an intermediary bank will be involved.
-During a monetary transfer between accounts at different banks, an intermediary bank works in between the sender’s bank account and the account at the receiving bank.
+During a monetary transfer between accounts at different banks, an intermediary bank works in between the sender’s checking or savings account and the account at the receiving bank.

 Here’s how the transaction might work: